Hound Bay: Named features

-Rolf Rockis a small isolated rock in Hound Bay, 1.5 nautical miles (2.8 km) south-southeast of Tijuca Point.
+Rolf Rock is a small isolated rock in Hound Bay, 1.5 nautical miles (2.8 km) south-southeast of Tijuca Point.
 It was named by UK-APC, following mapping by the SGS, 1951–52, after the Rolf, one of the vessels of the Compañía Argentina de Pesca which participated in establishing the first permanent whaling station at Grytviken, South Georgia, in 1904.

 Lönnberg Valley, an ice-free valley, cuts southwest from the base of Hound Bay to Nordenskjöld Glacier, inland.
 It was surveyed by the SGS between 1951 and 1957, and named by the UK-APC for Professor Einar Lönnberg, a Swedish zoologist.

 Cape Vakop is a headland between Hound Bay and Luisa Bay.
 It was charted by the Second German Antarctic Expedition, 1911–12, under Wilhelm Filchner.
 The name appears on a chart based upon surveys of South Georgia in 1926–30 by Discovery Investigations personnel, but may represent an earlier naming.